sushmaakoju/cs-830/readme.md

 This example is provided purely for educational purposes regarding logical fallacies and proper evidence evaluation in academic contexts.
 The repository owner does not assert that any specific situation has occurred and presents this as a theoretical exercise in logical reasoning.

-## Understanding Logical Fallacies in Academic Contexts

-### Hasty Generalization: A Case Study
+### Understanding Logical Fallacies in Academic Contexts: Hasty Generalization: A Case Study

 This analysis examines how policy interpretation can be subject to logical fallacies, specifically [hasty generalization](https://en.wikipedia.org/wiki/Faulty_generalization#Hasty_generalization).